Israel mourns death of its king of cool

 | JERUSALEM

-JERUSALEM For many Israelis, nothing symbolised home more than singer Arik Einstein, and on Wednesday a nation mourned the death of its king of cool.
+JERUSALEM For many Israelis, nothing symbolized home more than singer Arik Einstein, and on Wednesday a nation mourned the death of its king of cool.

 Einstein, who died of a ruptured aneurysm on Tuesday at the age of 74, was virtually unknown outside of Israel.
 But generations of Israelis came of age listening to his smooth baritone and folk-rock ballads - a soothing soundtrack of life often drowned out by the din of Middle East conflict.